Member and Fund Spotlight

 You are a huge supporter of McNeese and the Banners program.
 What motivates you to support them in creative ways?

-MSU: Other than God’s gift to LC of deep water (the river), MSU is our most important asset.
-As I quote myself, “if LC didn’t have deep water and MSU, we would be Eunice.”
+McNeese: Other than God’s gift to Lake Charles of deep water (the river), McNeese is our most important asset.
+As I quote myself, “If Lake Charles didn’t have deep water and McNeese, we would be Eunice.”
 As for Banners, I was fortunate enough to grow up exposed to the arts.
-That is why, in some small way support ICM (Imperial Calcasieu Museum).
+That is why, in some small way, I also support the arts, including the Imperial Calcasieu Museum.

-But Banners is special, it provides culture and diverse experiences.
-In a town where (especially youth) complain about nothing to do in LC, there are plays and banners.
-And it drives people onto the MSU campus.
+And Banners, it’s special, it provides culture and diverse experiences in a town where (especially the youth) complain about nothing to do in Lake Charles, there are plays and many other Banners events.
+And it drives people onto the McNeese campus.

-Dr. Kedrick Nicholas, interim president of McNeese, and Reed at Reed’s annual holiday party.
+Dr. Kedrick Nicholas, interim president of McNeese, at Reed’s annual holiday gathering for clients and community partners.

 Reed speaking at his annual holiday gathering.

-As a CFP, I take a total approach to my clients’ goals and desires.
+As a Certified Financial Planner, I take a total approach to my clients’ goals and desires.
 My purpose is to give advice on alternatives for those who wish to donate now or create a legacy.
-Comm Foundation fits nicely into the options.
+The Community Foundation fits nicely into the options.

-Two great examples of individuals who wished on their deaths to pay it forward.
-We discussed different ways to do that, and this fit best.
+As for Wayne and Beverly, those are two great examples of individuals who wished on their deaths to pay it forward.
+We discussed different ways to do that, and this fits best.

 In your view, what makes the Community Foundation a meaningful partner to both donors and advisors?

-I think option is a better word than meaningful.
-For donors who wish to support multiple charities conveniently, CF is a great vehicle.
-For advisors, and cpa’s, and attorneys who do planning.
-It should be if they are diligent.
+For donors who wish to support multiple charities conveniently, the Community Foundation Southwest Louisiana is a great vehicle.
+For advisors, and cpas, and attorneys who do planning, it should be if they are diligent.

 Since you use a Donor Advised Fund, what do you want others to know about its ease of use?